joe-aswonvos/ci-bootstrap-individual-project/README.md

 ### WC3 Validation

-No material issues, 8 'info' pieces of feedback on the same issue - feel this is likely added by AI in production of boilerplate/suggestions.
+No material issues, CSS passed with no errors, on the HTML check 8 'info' pieces of feedback on the same issue - feel this is likely added by AI in production of boilerplate/suggestions.

 ![W3 HTML Check Issue](assets/images/dyr-w3htmlcheck.png)

 This required a dip into the html to fix - I considered asking Co-Pilot to do it, but given it was likely the source of the issue I didn't want to introduce further syntax errors.

 ## Deployment

+Deployment to GitHub pages was straightforward from the main branch of the repo - no issues experienced

+The live link can be found here https://joe-aswonvos.github.io/ci-bootstrap-individual-project/

 ## Reflections